 Venture into the volcanic heart of the “land of fire and ice” on an exploration of remarkable North Iceland.
 Discover Mývatn’s jagged lava fields, descend into a glacially-carved canyon, and stand on the rim of a vast volcanic crater.
-Soak in the spray of Dettifoss waterfall—the most powerful waterfall in Europe—and relax in geothermal hot springs after days packed with adventure.
+Soak in the spray of Dettifoss waterfall—the largest waterfall by volume in all of Europe—and relax in two different geothermal hot springs after days packed with adventure.

 This morning, enjoy a guided walk around Akureyri, nestled under snowcapped peaks at the head of the Eyjafjörður fjord.
 Visit the Botanical Garden, home to an impressive collection of native and exotic flora.
 From the airport in Akureyri, take a short flight to Reykjavík.
 Enjoy lunch in the world’s northernmost capital city before transferring back to the airport to connect with your flight home.

 Costs & What's Included

 Accommodations as shown in the itinerary, or similar; meals as shown in the itinerary; local guides on all excursions; tips to local guides, to porters and to waiters for included meals; round trip airfare to Akureyri.

 Tips to waiters for meals that are not included, items of a personal nature such as laundry, Internet access and alcoholic beverages.